zzayrhighness/NatSysProject/README.md

  <img src="./images/UIwebvscode.png" width="70%">

 6. You will see the [README file](./README.md) file.
 One is a preview of how it looks like on the web, and the other is the editing view in markdown language.
 7. Edit the [README file](./README.md).
-Make sure you have your group details correct, ie, group name, section and team members along with their matric IDs.
+Make sure you have your group details correct, ie, group name and team members along with their matric Numbers.
 8. Once you have finish editing, click File->Save or ***ctrl-s*** to save it.
 9. After saving, you will notice an M or U next to your file.
 You will need to commit any changes, whenever you make changes so that it is uploaded to the github repository.